 Some pros of the brush include:

 - More scrubbing power.
-Scrubbing dishes with the bristles of a brush can be a lot more efficient and effective than a sponge.
+Scrubbing dishes with the bristles of a brush can be a lot more efficient and effective than a sponge, states NYMag’s The Strategist.

 - Brushes are easy to clean and last long.
-Unlike sponges, brushes are not meant to be disposed of on a regular basis.
+Unlike sponges, brushes are not meant to be disposed of on a regular basis, as stated by The Spruce.
 It can be easy and quick to rinse off the bristles of a brush to ensure it is ready for use.

 - Brushes can save you money.
-Since brushes aren’t disposed of regularly, it can help save money in the long run.
+Since brushes aren’t disposed of regularly, they can help save money in the long run.
 Investing in a good brush can be a financially smart move.

 - Environmentally friendly.
 Brushes can be better for the environment since you aren’t throwing them away on a weekly basis, like sponges.